 Unified SASE: Why Single-Vendor Architectures Matter in 2026 and the Latest Insights From Fortinet & Gartner

-The latest insights from Fortinet and Gartner reveal that there has been a shift in how organisations approach Secure Access Service Edge (SASE) deployments - rather than piecing together multiple vendors, businesses are now opting for unified SASE architectures to benefit from better-aligned security processes, greater operational efficiency and improved cost performance.
+The latest insights from Fortinet and Gartner reveal that there has been a shift in how organisations approach Secure Access Service Edge (SASE) deployments - rather than piecing together multiple vendors, businesses are now opting for unified SASE architectures to benefit from more aligned security processes, greater operational efficiency and improved cost performance.

 In this article, we'll cover the latest insights into unified SASE and why Fortinet and Gartner have suggested that the consolidation of SASE components will, in 2026, have seen an increase in uptake of over 50% since 2021.